kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.dendron.publish-netlify.md

 By deploying on Netlify, my website will be built after each commits to my GitHub repo.

-The free tier limit of Netlify is 300 minutes / month for `Build minutes` (The time it takes Netlify to build my site)
+The free tier limit of Netlify is
+- 300 minutes / month for [Build minutes](https://www.netlify.com/pricing/faq/) (The time it takes Netlify to build my site)
+- 100 GB / month Bandwidth